Rising Residency FAQ

 What about COVID-19?

 As a program of Tulane, we adhere to the policies set out by the University.
 These policies are constantly evolving in compliance with guidelines set by the Louisiana Department of Health, the City of New Orleans and the CDC.
 For the care of everyone involved with our program as well as the greater New Orleans community, we STRONGLY recommend that you be vaccinated before coming to A Studio in the Woods, especially if traveling here from another community.
-While vaccines are not currently mandated for residents, that may change in the future.
-Proof of vaccination or negative PCR test within 72 hours is currently required to drink or dine inside in New Orleans.
 We will continue to respond to the pandemic as best practices shift and this may affect your residency.

 Where can I learn more about the history of the land?